 However, while the train network is quite good in central Scotland, it is not as well developed in the Highlands, and there are many towns and villages that do not have train stations.
 The train can still be a good option if you have only a short time or are OK with mixing train travel with other modes of exploration (rental car, taxis, bus travel, tour company).

-Tour company or Private Guide
+Tour company or private guide

 There are also a number of tour companies in Scotland that offer group and private tours of the Scottish Highlands.
 Many of the local companies offer departures from Edinburgh, Glasgow, or Inverness.
-We have done several tours with local Edinburgh-based tour operator Rabbie’s Trail Burners, including a 5-day tour of the Scottish Highlands and the Isle of Skye, which is the basis of this itinerary.

-But if you have less time, we can also recommend this 3-day Isle of Skye tour or a 1-day Highlands tour.
 Booking a group tour is easy, economical, and takes out the stress of planning and driving.
 However, the main downside to any group tour is that there is not much flexibility in the schedule.
-Another option is to book a private tour with a guide so you can help customize the itinerary and have more flexibility.
+Another option is to book a private tour with a guide so you can help customise the itinerary and have more flexibility.
 You can read Laurence’s detailed review of our Scottish Highlands tour with Rabbie’s.

 Weather in the Scottish Highlands